Algorinet/Vue-Firebase/README.md

 # firebaseApp

-> Project to test Wso2 EI
+> Project to test Firebase with axios in Vue

 ## Build Setup